Vol VII: Rock and Pop Music in Skopje in the 1980s

 Noќ nad Makedonija (1981-90)

-The very beginning (1980-83) of the dark decade in rock in Macedonia remained mainly undocumented and the scarce demo recordings seem to be lost for good.
+The very beginning (1980-83) of the dark decade in rock in Macedonia mainly remained undocumented and the scarce demo recordings are unavailable.

 Početok i kraj 1983-86

 Badmingtones (ex Fol jazik, ex Saraceni) (1983-86) fronted by ever-present punker V.P.
 Karter played slightly melodic punk-rock throughout the mid decade and even managed to leave a demo tape behind.
 Now very rare, it consists of earlier recordings done in their own studio and three tracks recorded in professional studio of RTV Skopje in 1985.
 Their basic punk-rock sound was enriched with electric organ on studio material.